Lesson 2 - Impacts

 Videos

-In this video, we interview climate historian Heli Huhtamaa about Finland’s famines during the Little Ice Age and what they reveal about exposure, vulnerability, and adaptation to climate change.
+In this video, we interview climate historian Heli Huhtamaa about Finland's famines during the LIA and what they tell us about exposure, vulnerability, and adaptation in the face of climate change.

 Further Readings and References

 Post, John.
 Food Shortage, Climatic Variability, and Epidemic Disease in Preindustrial Europe.
-1985.
+Cornell University Press, 1985.